The Dangers of Anger

 become the belittlers in the long run.
 It's a cycle.

-WE don't wanna go there!
+WE don't want to go there!

 Anger and Aggression